garybgenett/gary-os/README.md

 [Overview]: #overview

 GaryOS is an entire GNU/Linux system in a single bootable file.
-It is also a build system to produce both the bootable file and entire installations.
+It is also a build system to create and package Funtoo installations.

-The booted system consists of a Linux kernel and a Funtoo (based on Gentoo) initramfs.
-It is generated using a customized Portage configuration with a modified Linux kernel configuration (based on the latest Grml default).
-The included build system is entirely specialized for the task.
-GaryOS can build itself from within itself.

-There are no major projects which take this same approach on this scale.
-The result is a self-contained file that is more flexible and capable than other live systems.

-Primary features:
+Key features:

-  * Comprehensive: complete and optimized Funtoo system with GNU toolchain
+  * Optimized source-based Funtoo system with GNU toolchain
-  * Invisible: resides completely in memory and does not need media after boot
-  * Safe: no hard drives are mounted and swap is disabled
+  * Fast in-memory filesystem does not require a physical device
-  * Flexible: can be used anywhere a Linux kernel can (USB, PXE, etc.)
+  * Can be booted from anywhere a Linux kernel can
-  * Portable: small footprint can easily fit on any partition
-  * Usable: upgrades are as simple as replacing the file
+  * Upgrades are as simple as replacing the file
-  * Adaptable: supports source-based package options and custom builds
-  * Complete: bootloader and direct-to-disk install of a ready-to-use system
-  * Fast: everything lives in memory, so all operations happen very rapidly

-Designed for several specific uses (details in [Uses]):

-  * Forensics, Rescue & Recovery
+Primary uses:

+  * System rescue and recovery
-  * Anonymous & Secure Workstation
+  * Anonymous and secure workstation
-  * GNU/Linux Training & Learning
+  * GNU/Linux learning environment
-  * Gentoo & Funtoo Installation
+  * Installation of Funtoo (or Gentoo)

-The goal of GaryOS is to provide a single, simple file which can be conveniently used for system rescue or installation, or as a temporary workstation for productivity or learning.
-In parallel with this is the objective of maintaining a usable build system to create GaryOS or other custom systems.
+The build system can also be used to create custom root filesystems that GaryOS can load into memory in place of its own.
+GaryOS can build new or updated versions of itself from within itself.

 <!-- ![GaryOS CLI Screenshot](artifacts/images/screenshot_cli.png "GaryOS CLI Screenshot") -->
 <!-- ![GaryOS GUI Screenshot](artifacts/images/screenshot_gui.png "GaryOS GUI Screenshot") -->